abhijithmuthyala/react-explorations/elements-as-props.md

 # Deep Dive into Passing Elements as Props: A Misunderstood React Optimization Pattern

+## Prerequisites

+- How re-renders work in React.
+- **Element as Props** pattern in React.
+This article only explores how this pattern results in a re-render performance optimisation.

+## Introduction

 One of the most common re-render optimizations in React is the **Element as Props** pattern.
 If a *component*'s re-render triggers a re-render of an expensive child *component* that doesn't consume any *state* or *props* from the parent *component*, then that child *component*'s *element* instance can be passed as a prop to the parent *component*.
 The parent *component* can then inject that *element* at an appropriate *slot* in its own render result.

 ## Example